MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 ## Non-Goals

 * Modify the Data Transfer API
-* Replace the current functionality of the Async Clipboard API, as delayed clipboard rendering would be used at the discretion of web authors and only in the formats of their choosing.

 ## Proposed solution: Use the existing `ClipboardItem` constructor to delay the promise to blob